tevelee/CodeGenerator/README.md

 This will override the model files in `output/swift` and `output/objc`.

 If you wish to experiment more, please read further.
-After you created your own template, you should modify the last line of `index.php` accordingly: `echo $twig->render('models.template');`, unless you modified the name of the default `models.template` file.
+After you created your own template, you can run your template in `index.php` as `echo $twig->render('your.template');`, unless you modified the existing `*.model` files, as those are automatically getting parsed.

 For the templates I used the excellent [Twig](http://twig.sensiolabs.org/doc/templates.html) template engine.
 I was looking for something that is a language-independent templating system, and the closest I found was Twig.